Industry information at your fingertips

 What You Know About Baltimore? - Ogun + Phathead.
 (Season 5)and some Stelios Kazantzidis is also included, from some of the Greek semi-montage scenes in Season 2.Some of the most memorable dialog from the programs five years is also included on the album.
 The CD booklet features essays by the author and series writer George Pelecanos, series creator David Simon and the noted hip-hop journalist Jeff Chang.

 In season three, the detail runs into the problem of "burners", or prepaid cell phones.
 The dealers will only use them for a week or two before throwing them away.
-This means that as soon as the police begin to get up on a phone network with a tap the network collapses and they have to start from scratch.They come up with the idea of selling pre-tapped burners to the Barksdale organization.
+This means that as soon as the police begin to get up on (or investigate) a phone network with a tap the network collapses and they have to start from scratch.They come up with the idea of selling pre-tapped burners to the Barksdale organization.
 This will allow them much more time on their wire taps.
 Through Bubbles, Lester gets in contact with Bernard, who is in charge of buying burners for the Barksdale crew.
 Bernard normally spends extensive time diriving around Maryland and Virginia buying small quantities of phones at various locations.
 This is a calculated move on the part of Stringer to avoid detection.
 If Bernard bought a large number of phones from a single location then the clerk might remember the sale if asked by the authorities.
 The small purchases are less likely to be remembered.Lester poses as a small time scam artist who claims to collect discarded prepaid phones and illegally adds more minutes to them.
 He then resells the phones at a discount rate.
 As part of his cover identity, Lester pretends to have been performing telephone related scams for a while.
-Bernard asks for proof, which is what Lester gives him when he rattles off the long list of numbers.What Lester is doing is called "shoulder surfing."
-This is when someone covertly observes someone else and tries to steal information from them.
+Bernard asks for proof, which is what Lester gives him when he rattles off the long list of numbers.What Lester is doing is called "shoulder surfing", covertly observing someone else and trying to steal information from them.
 The most common form was phone surfing.
 This was usually done at a bank of pay phones in a crowded location such as an airport or train terminal.
 The victim would input numbers from a prepaid phone card and the scam artist would covertly observe them.
 If the card had any money left on it they could then either use the numbers to make free phone calls themselves or even resell it to others.
 Prepaid phone cards are popular among low income immigrant communities where people may either not have a cell phone or phone service at their residence or may simply want to avoid exorbitant cell phone bills due to large numbers of international calls.

 Towards the end of Season 2 Spiros Vondas and the man known only as "The Greek" have a discussion where Vondas reveals that "Spiros Vondas" is not his real name, and where "The Greek" states that "I am not even Greek."
 Since then the character has only had a minor appearance in Season 5.
 He is never given a proper name and his ethnicity or nationality is left unanswered.
 Assuming that he was speaking the truth to Vondas, and there would seem to be no reason to lie in a private conversation with his most trusted lieutenant, The Greek is not in fact Greek.
 Given the makeup of his gang it would seem likely that he is of some Eastern or Southern European nationality.
 At one point in seasons two he makes some disparaging remarks about Turks so presumably he is not Turkish.
 The more credible fan suggestions seem to revolve around him being Armenian (which would explain the hostility to Turks), Albanian (since Albania is close to Greece and Albanian criminals are heavily involved in human trafficking), Cypriot (Which would explain his being identified as "The Greek" and also his hostility to Turks) or Hungarian (which also explains his hostility to Turks).